 6. When there are about 7-8 minutes left in the period, you should begin cleaning up and putting your cats away.
 Put a rubber band around the end of the bag (we don’t want to “let the cat out of the bag”) and put the cats back in your hour’s blue container.

 7. CLEAN everything.
 Wipe off dissecting trays and countertops, put equipment back where you got it.

 8. If you miss any days, there are photos of the cat posted at biologycorner.com.
 Use these to catch up or to study.
-The lab will be open in the morning at 7:30 am.
+The lab will be open in the morning before school.
 Plan to be there is you miss a day.

 9. Assessment for the cat dissection includes:

 When you remove your cat from the bag, note that the skin has been removed and the superficial muscles are exposed.
 Your job will be to use the manuals provided to locate each of the muscles listed below.
 Check the box when you have located and pinned each of the structures.

 3. External Oblique

 4. Latissimus Dorsi (can be seen partially)

 7. Pectoralis major